 To start from the Russell Field Park parking lot; From I-95, take exit 29 to Route 2 (Concord Turnpike) east to Alewife.
 Stay on Route 2 (Alewife Brook Parkway) and just past the Alewife T-Station turn left onto Rindge Ave.
 The park will be on your left.

 Alewife T Station, a stop on the commuter rail line into Boston is a hub for five trails.
 From the northwest, the Minuteman Bikeway terminates here and includes a spur for the Alewife Brook Greenway , just north of here, which connects to the Mystic River and Mystic River Paths .
 Head south for the Fresh Pond Loop Trail and a future spur from Fresh Pond that will connect to the Charles River Bikeway via the partially completed Watertown Branch Rail Trail .West takes you along the Fitchburg Cutoff, a short trail that is part of the larger Mass Central Rail Trail, still a work in progress.
-East takes you along the Red Line Linear Path which turns into the Somerville Community Path, both of which are part of the larger Mass Central Rail Trail.
+East takes you along the Red Line Linear Path which turns into the Somerville Community Path , both of which are part of the larger Mass Central Rail Trail and will connect to Boston Harborwalk; Charlestown at North Point Park.
 For more information check out; SOMERVILLE COMMUNITY PATH .

 From the end of the Minuteman Trail at Alewife T-Station;Turn left and travel along the cantilevered boardwalk between Yates Pond and Alewife Station Access Rd.
 Cross the road to the paved Red Line Linear Path which travels behind the parking garage and station.
 The trail then turns left away from the station and travels underneath Alewife Brook Parkway.

 Note; Continue straight behind the station for the Fresh Pond Loop Trail.